The corporate values are the standards of behavior that every employee in the organization strives to live every day.

 Pro active behavior refers to change-oriented and self-initiated behavior in situations.
 Proactive behavior involves acting in advance of a future situation, rather than just reacting.
 It means taking control and making things happen rather than just adjusting to a situation or waiting for something to happen.
 Pro active employees generally do not need to be asked to act, nor do they require detailed instructions.

 COMMITMENT TO THE TARGETS

-Degree to which a person is determined in achieving a desired (or required) goal.
-Here are elements that you can see if the employee is committed to the targets:
+The degree to which a person is determined in achieving a desired (or required) goal.
+Here are elements that shows if an employee is committed to the targets:

-1. Choice: Goals focus attention and direct efforts to goal-relevant activities, and away from goal-irrelevant actions.
+1. Choice: Focus ones attention on the goal ahead and direct ones efforts to goal relevant activities, and refrain from goal irrelevant actions.

-2. Effort: Goals can lead to more effort; for example, if one typically produces 4 widgets an hour, and has the goal of producing 6, one may work more intensely towards
+2. Effort: Goals can lead to more effort; for example, if one typically produces 4 widgets per hour, and has the goal of producing 6, one may work more intensely towards

 the goal than one would otherwise.